Intermediate Grades Research Sites

 Biographies of the US Presidents from the Miller Center of Public Affairs of the University of Virginia.

-A site sponsored by Arts and Entertainment.
-There are 25,000 biographies here.
+Over 25,000 biographies found on this site sponsored by Arts and Entertainment.

 Information about Abe Lincoln from the official White House site.

 Abe Lincoln- the early years from the National Park Service site.